blwatkins/Data-Structures-From-A-New-Perspective/2_AlgorithmAnalysis/project.md

-# Programming Project: Dynamic Artwork
+# Unit 2 - Programming Project: Dynamic Artwork

 ## Problem
   Create a dynamic piece of digital artwork using the Processing library in a Java IDE (Netbeans, Eclipse, IntelliJ, etc).